 The doctor will go ahead and use a cotton swab to take a sample of vaginal secretions for checking infections.
 This also helps check for signs of fetal fibronectin, that functions as a strong glue, bonding the uterus lining with the fetal sac.
 A urine sample will also be collected to check for any bacterial or viral presence.

 No medicines or surgeries can prevent labour from happening once it has begun.
 There are certain recommendations that your doctor might ask you to consider.

-Depending on what stage of pregnancy the preterm labour conditions might occur, your doctor may suggest the use of corticosteroids to speed up the lung growth of the baby.
-These are mostly recommended if the pregnancy is between 24 weeks to 34 weeks.
-In the final stages, if your delivery is imminent within 34 weeks to 36 weeks of pregnancy, and you haven’t had a dosage of corticosteroids previously, then your doctor might ask you to have them.
+Depending on what stage of pregnancy the preterm labour conditions might occur in, your doctor may suggest the use of corticosteroids to speed up the lung growth of the baby.
+These are mostly recommended if the pregnancy is between 24 weeks and 34 weeks.
+In the final stages, if your delivery is imminent within 34 weeks and 36 weeks of pregnancy and you haven’t had a dosage of corticosteroids previously, then your doctor might ask you to have them.